culturing/poems/Poems/2022-11-04/01 After Tomorrow.md

 how those moments when humans
-are worse than isolation resolve into moments when all one can do is sit quitly, staring off into tomorrow, as if it won't also be much like today, and I wonder what happens the day after tomorrow
+are worse than isolation resolve into moments when all one can do is sit quietly, staring off into tomorrow, as if it won't also be much like today, and I wonder what happens the day after tomorrow